thep0et/wheel-of-names-disport/README.md

 ## Features

 ### Spin Types
-- **Server Members** - Random name picker from all members or filtered by role
+- **Server Members** - Random name picker from all members or filtered by role  ##Currently removed from the original fork
 - **Custom Entries** - Wheel of names with any entries you provide
 - **Reaction Picker** - Pick winners from users who reacted to a message
 - **Voice Channel** - Random selection from voice channel participants